 ZCare is committed to making a difference in our community.
-Along with our friends at G.E.C.U. and Mattress Outlet La Crosse, we provide support to our friends and neighbors in a number of ways and we couldn't do it without you.
+We provide support to our friends and neighbors in a number of ways and we couldn't do it without you.
 Thanks for your partnership in improving the lives of those in need.

 To submit a request for assistance or share benefit details, email ZCare@z933.com.